NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

 For cumodules linked to a linkable code object, additional setup and teardown callbacks are available.
 Setup functions are invoked once for every new module loaded.
-Teardown functions are invoked before the module is garbage collected by python.
+Teardown functions are invoked just prior to module unloading.
 These callbacks are defined as follows:

 .. code::